-Graduates of the online UW Health and Wellness Management bachelor’s and master’s programs have found employment with a variety of organizations in roles such as employee wellness specialist, health education instructor, health coach, and more.
-They say earning their degree helped them achieve their goal of working as a wellness professional for companies that value health and well-being.
+There is a variety of health and wellness management careers for UW Health and Wellness Management bachelor’s and master’s graduates.
+Many have found employment across industries sectors, such as employee wellness specialist, health coach, wellness coordinator, and more.
+Graduates say earning their degree helped them achieve their goal of working as a wellness professional for companies that value health and well-being.

 Wellness Center Manager at Mercy Hospital Wellness Center